 60th Anniversary of Joseph Wresinki’s Arrival in Noisy-Le Grand Celebrated With Music

-On Friday 11th November 2016, 60 years to the day after the arrival of Joseph Wresinski at Noisy-le-Grand homeless camp, a concert of classical music was performed by Jubileo in ATD Fourth World’s centre in Noisy near Paris.
+On Friday 11th November 2016, 60 years and a day after the arrival of Joseph Wresinski at Noisy-le-Grand homeless camp, a concert of classical music was performed by Jubileo in ATD Fourth World’s centre in Noisy near Paris.

 This concert was the first of a series of concerts performed all over the world this year, within the frame of the Stop Poverty campaign which invites people to Join our Voices to say #StopPoverty!